ppy/osu-wiki/wiki/IT/Accuracy.md

 Taiko Mode
 ----------

 In Taiko mode, the song accuracy is calculated by sum of all note accuracy divided by number of notes.
-A GREAT (?) counts as 100%, a GOOD (?) as 50% (half) and a MISS/BAD (??) as 0% (which breaks the combo).
+A GREAT (良) counts as 100%, a GOOD (可) as 50% (half) and a MISS/BAD (不可) as 0% (which breaks the combo).
 Drumrolls and spinners do not influence the accuracy.

 | colspan=2|Accuracy = Total points of hits / (Total number of hits \* 300) |
 |---------------------------------------------------------------------------|